Presenter: Christina A. Hughes, JD, MPH-Powers Pyles Sutter & Verville, PC

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and American Medical Rehabilitation Providers Association (AMPRA).
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-Credit Designation Statement - Amedco designates this live activity for a maximum of 1.0 AMA PRA Category 1 CreditsTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Credit Designation Statement – Amedco LLC designates this live activity for a maximum of 1.0 AMA PRA Category 1 CreditsTM for physicians and 1.0 contact hours for nurses.
+Learners should claim only the credit commensurate with the extent of their participation in the activity.

 All CME activities must adhere to the ACCME’s content validation requirements.
 If/when any specific recommendations involving clinical medicine in a CME activity are made, they must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported or used in CME in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection and analysis.
 In addition, all CME presentations must avoid commercial bias.
 All presenters must use the required disclosure slide that names any financial relationships or discussion of unlabeled/investigational uses of a medicine or device.